wp-plugins/scf-dummy-content/readme.txt

 * Default post titles are "post_type" + number of post.
 * Default term titles are "taxonomy name" + number of term.
 * Added screenshots for WP.org

+= 1.7 =
+* Added functions to delete all posts and terms created by plugin.
+Thus deflating the site.
+* Added link to Ipsum Lorem Generator